arthurpaulino/miraiml/examples/README.md

 2. [Implementing an `on_improvement` function](on_improvement.py)

-   If we want the engine to trigger a function when a better set of predictions is found, we can define it and pass it to the Engine's constructor.
+   If we want the engine to trigger a function when a better set of predictions is found, we can define it and pass it to the engine's constructor.

 3. [Implementing parameters rules](parameters_rules.py)